adubois/qubes-app-linux-yubikey/README.md

 the USB VM, create a new one and re-install the Qubes PAM Yubikey front-end as well as re-configure the PAM Yubikey module in Dom0.

+It is important to be aware that side channel attacks for exemple by sampling the USB port power current draw during OTP generation may be able to compromise the AES key stored in your Yubikey as well as the power-up counter.
+However this type of attack has so far not been publicly demonstrated.

 Qubes Yubikey PAM module logic
 ------------------------------